tc466/mbcharge/README.md

 Command line utility to control MacBook battery charging

-Leaving lithium-ion batteries fully charged leads to faster aging of reduced lifespan of the batteries.
+Leaving lithium-ion batteries fully charged leads to faster aging and reduced lifespan of the batteries.
 Apple introduced the [Optimized Battery Charging][optimized-battery-charing] feature in macOS Big Sur to delay charging the battery past 80% until needed.
 However, the feature relies on machine learning to generate schedules, and user